Xesa/godot-resource-auto-loader/README.md

 # Use case
 #### Common issue
-Let's say you have an `Enemy` node, that may include several different child nodes like `EnemyStatsComponent` or `EnemyCombatComponent`.
+Let's say you have an `Enemy` node, that may include several different child nodes like `EnemyStatsComponent`, `EnemyCombatComponent` or `EnemyFlightComponent`.
 Each of these components has exported properties that you might want to fine-tune for each variant of the same enemy.
 In a normal setting you would have to either:
-1. Make the children editable in the inspector.
+1. Make the children editable in the inspector — Which can lead to some overhead and is prone to errors.
-2. Declare proxy properties in the parent node that will be passed onto the child node.
+2. Declare proxy properties in the parent node that will be passed onto the child node — Which is not ideal in the case that you don't need every property available for every type of enemy (ie. non-flying enemies don't need to set up the `FlightComponent`).
-3. Make a different scene for each enemy variant even if only a couple of numbers will differ from one another.
+3. Make a different scene for each enemy variant — Even if you only have to tweak a couple of numbers!
 4. Or use resources and make a script for loading them.

 #### What if you could autoload resources dynamically for each type of component without extra coding?
 That's what this plugin is for!
-With this plugin you can set a single variable for all the resources in the parent node, and each component can call the plugin for auto-loading the resources they need whenever they need.
+With this plugin you can set a single variable for all the resources in the parent node, and each component can include a variable that holds the type of Resource they are expecting.
 The plugin covers the following situations:

 🛡 **Type safe**, so a node won't load the wrong resource type.